dherrera1911/dherrera1911.github.io/_posts/2024-08-21-constrained-learning-with-pytorch-parametrizations.md

 ```

-Next, we define the loss function that just averages the
+Next, we define a loss function that just averages the
 individual losses of each data point, and a function
 `train_model` to perform gradient descent on the model
 parameters: